 Positron emission tomography (PET) scans of patients with fugue showed two important differences compared to healthy subjects.

 First, while healthy subjects showed right frontotemporal activation in response to viewing of familiar objects and items from the patient’s past, patients with fugue showed left frontotemporal activation.
-This finding supports the notion that psychiatric disorders are related to impaired neuronal circuits rather than a gross brain pathology.
+This finding supports the notion that psychiatric disorders are related to impaired neuronal circuits rather than gross brain pathology.

 The other important finding, which was also obtained from PET scans, showed decreased glucose intake (i.e., hypometabolism) in the right frontotemporal regions in patients with fugue.